open-telemetry/opentelemetry.io/content/en/docs/migration/opentracing.md

 spelling: cSpell:ignore codebases opentracing
 ---

-Backwards compatibility with [OpenTracing][] has been a priority for the OpenTelemetry project from the start.
+Backward compatibility with [OpenTracing][] has been a priority for the OpenTelemetry project from the start.
 To ease migration, OpenTelemetry supports the use of both the OpenTelemetry _and_ OpenTracing APIs in the same codebase.
 This allows OpenTracing instrumentation to be recorded using OpenTelemetry SDKs.